-In most instances, the only way to overcome that unintended age discrimination is in an interview setting.
-Once you land an interview, you can demonstrate your potential value to the employer.
-You can highlight your broad experience working with teams of all ages.
-And you can allay any salary requirement fears and talk about how you’ve adapted to changing technology.
+In most instances, the only way to overcome unintended age discrimination is in an interview setting.
+Once you land an interview, you can demonstrate your potential value to the employer by highlighting your broad experience working with teams of all ages.
+You can also allay any salary requirement fears and talk about how you’ve adapted to changing technology.

 Seasoned employees always have a lengthy history of job experience.
 That experience can be a disadvantage, however, if you insist on including everything in your resume.

 If you’re been working for thirty or forty years, you really shouldn’t include your earliest jobs.
 After all, they require employment dates that will help to reveal your age.
 You only need to include the last 10 to 15 years on your resume.

 If you have relevant experience from before that time, consider covering it in your skills or qualifications section where no dates are needed.

 These days, many employers and hiring managers always check social media before reaching out to candidates.
 You should have a LinkedIn profile page with a professional photograph and a more personalized story about your career.
 Then include a link to that page on your resume.